alkeryn/cv/cv.typ

 = Personal Project:
 Game server scanner written in *Rust* that can scan and get metadata of\
 > 200k servers in < 10s across the whole IPv4 range.

+#v(1fr)
+#align(right)[see older work experiences on #link(<old>)[page 2]]
 ]

+#pagebreak()

+= Older Work Experience: <old>

+#work("PSA Finance", "Cybersecurity Consultant and Manager / Executive", "July 2022 - October 2022")[
+    - Worked as a Cybersecurity Consultant and Manager for the *PSA Finance* group (the bank of *Peugeot* and *Citroën*) as a service provider from *Sogeti* (part of *Capgemini*)
+    - Conducted network vulnerability scans on thousands of servers in the local network using *Qualys*
+    - Performed penetration testing and analyzed third-party penetration test reports
+    - Wrote vulnerability reports and mitigation strategies based on the aforementioned penetration tests
+    - Developed a *Python* tool to match vulnerabilities from the NIST NVD vulnerability database ]